 PURPOSE

+The Risk Analysis and Virtual ENviroment (RAVEN) Software (see def.) was designed and has been developed to provide all the capabilities needed to perform Uncertainty Quantification, Probabilistic Risk Assessment, Data Analysis, Validation and Parameter Optimization.

-This Software Quality Assurance Plan (SQAP) establishes the software Quality Assurance program for Risk Analysis Virtual ENvironment (RAVEN).
+This Software Quality Assurance Plan (SQAP) establishes the software Quality Assurance program for RAVEN and any RAVEN plug-ins (see def.).
 It covers the periods of software development, maintenance and operations (M&O), and retirement.
 It implements all the requirements as specified by LWP-13620, “Managing Information Technology Assets,” for a QL-3 software application.

+RAVEN is operational within multiple projects.
+Ongoing support of RAVEN is required for the purpose of adding functionality, correcting computational errors and improving the performance of the RAVEN software.

+RAVEN is maintained by a team of nuclear and software engineers, referred to herein as the RAVEN core team (see def.).
+RAVEN maintenance and operations, performed by the RAVEN core team, is an ongoing activity.

 This SQAP also addresses the organization, responsibilities, procedures, methods, and tools employed in maintaining, sustaining, and enhancing RAVEN.
-This plan describes the QA functions and the specific activities applicable to Documentum.
+This plan describes the QA functions and the specific activities applicable to RAVEN.
 It covers activities performed by QA personnel and activities monitored by QA that are performed by other personnel.

 Software Items Covered